Gh053d413x/Admin_Terminal/README.md

 ---

 ## Patch Notes
+-   Completely changed the file system (You now need File Mode to use it)

--   Added Linux support
+-   Added Settings File
--   [Experimental] Added Help Page
+-   Updated Help Page
--   Separated Version from Title
--   Bug Fixes

-MAC Support is in development!
-Try this on MAC and see if it works!
+-   Added File Mode

 ---